TheAgentCompany/TheAgentCompany/doc/DEVELOPMENT.md

 ## Contribute to server data

 All services (GitLab, ownCloud, Rocket.Chat, Plane) are pre-baked with data.
 If you do not need to modify the data, you can skip this section.
+We generally don't accept contributions to change of data since most of them is in binary format.
+You could, however, modify the data and host your own server with the modified data for your own use.

 **GitLab:** Please refer to [this](../servers/gitlab/README.md) for more details.